Infinitesimal Automorphisms of VB-groupoids and algebroids: Infinitesimal automorphisms of VB-groupoids and algebroids

-\begin{remark} There is an important characterization of multiplicative vector fields on a Lie groupoid $G \rightrightarrows M$.
-Namely, a vector field $X \in \mathfrak X (G)$ is multiplicative iff, when regarded as a section $X : G \to TG$ of the tangent VB-groupoid, it is a morphism of Lie groupoids~\cite{Mackenzie1997}.
-This suggests the following definition.
-Given a VB-groupoid $(\Omega, E; G, M)$, a section $s$ of $\Omega \to G$ is \emph{multiplicative} if it is a Lie groupoid morphism.
-Now, a similar characterization as for multiplicative vector fields cannot take place, in general, for multiplicative derivations.
-The reason is that the gauge algebroid $\der \Omega$ is \emph{not} a VB-groupoid itself, if $(\Omega, E; G, M)$ is a \emph{generic} VB-groupoid.
-In Section \ref{sec:trivial-core} we discuss a simple but interesting class of VB-groupoids, those with trivial core.
-Trivial-core VB-groupoids $(E_G, E; G, M)$ come from representations $E$ of Lie groupoids $G$ and possess the nice property that their gauge algebroid $\der E_G$ fits in a VB-groupoid $(\der E_G, \der E; G, M)$ itself.
-It turns out that multiplicative derivations of a trivial-core VB-groupoid $(E_G, E; G, M)$ are the same as multiplicative sections of $\der E_G \to G$ (see Theorem \ref{theor:der_VB-grpd}). \end{remark}
+\begin{remark} A similar characterization as for multiplicative vector fields (and infinitesimal automorphism of VB-groupoids, see Remark \ref{rem:mult_vf}) cannot take place, in general, for multiplicative derivations.
+The reason is that the gauge algebroid $\der \mathcal W$ is \emph{not} a VB-groupoid itself, if $(\mathcal W \rightrightarrows E; G \rightrightarrows M)$ is a \emph{generic} VB-groupoid.
+In Section \ref{sec:trivial-core} we discuss two simple but interesting classes of VB-groupoids, those with either trivial core or trivial side vector bundle $0_M \to M$ (we call the latter \emph{full-core} VB-groupoids).
+Trivial-core VB-groupoids $(E_G\rightrightarrows E; G\rightrightarrows M)$ come from representations $E$ of Lie groupoids $G$ and possess the nice property that their gauge algebroid $\der E_G$ fits in a VB-groupoid $(\der E_G\rightrightarrows \der E; G\rightrightarrows M)$ itself.
+It turns out that multiplicative derivations of a trivial-core VB-groupoid $(E_G\rightrightarrows E; G\rightrightarrows M)$ are the same as multiplicative sections of $\der E_G \to G$ (see Theorem \ref{theor:der_VB-grpd}).
+As duality establishes a one-to-one correspondence between trivial-core and full-core VB-groupoids, similar considerations hold true for multiplicative derivation of full-core VB-groupoids. \end{remark}